* State Symbols

 * Tax Court, New Jersey Courts

-The municipal courts are considered courts of limited jurisdiction, having responsibility for motor vehicle and parking tickets, minor criminal-type offenses such as simple assault and bad checks, municipal ordinance offenses such as health or building code and fish and game violations.
+The 515 municipal courts handle approximately six million cases each year.
+They are considered courts of limited jurisdiction, having responsibility for motor vehicle and parking tickets, minor criminal-type offenses such as simple assault and bad checks, municipal ordinance offenses such as health or building code and fish and game violations.
 A municipal court usually has jurisdiction only over cases that occur within the boundaries of its municipality Many serious criminal cases, such as robbery, auto theft, or assault, start out as complaints filed in the municipal court but those cases are transferred to the Superior Court located at the county courthouse.

 Unlike state court judges, most municipal court judges are appointed by the mayor of the relevant municipality, with the advice and consent of the council, or in some cases directly by the council or other governing body.
 In joint municipal courts, which are courts serving more than one municipality, the appointment is made by the governor with the advice and consent of the state Senate.
 Municipal court judges serve three-year terms, do not have tenure and are not subject to a mandatory retirement age, characteristics which distinguish them from other judges in the state judiciary.
 The majority of municipal court judges serve only part-time and, as a result, are able to maintain private law practices or other employment which does not conflict with their judicial role.
 In the fiscal year that ended June 30, 2015, the municipal courts heard nearly 49,000 criminal cases and over 419,00 civil cases.